 IELTS

-IELTS (International English Language Testing System) is a standardized English proficiency test accepted by most US universities as an alternative to the TOEFL — a 4-section exam scoring 0–9 in each section and averaged into an overall band score.
+IELTS (International English Language Testing System) is a standardized English proficiency test accepted by most US universities as an alternative to the TOEFL.
+It has 4 sections scored 0-9 each, averaged into an overall band score.

 Key Facts

-• Administered in Korea year-round by British Council and IDP Korea.
+- • Administered year-round by British Council and IDP at test centers worldwide.

 What it tests

 Unlike TOEFL, which is computer-based throughout, the IELTS Speaking section is a live conversation with a human examiner.
-For some test-takers this is an advantage (easier to show personality and communication skills); for others it's harder (performance pressure, unfamiliar accent).
+For some test-takers this is an advantage (easier to show personality and communication skills); for others it is harder (performance pressure, unfamiliar accent).

 Both IELTS and TOEFL are accepted by virtually all US universities as English proficiency tests for international applicants.
 The right choice depends on personal strengths: